IvonaTau/emotionaldan/README.md

 ## Data preparation

-To read the training data run:
+To read the training data run the function from `DataSetPre.py` file:

 ```ReadList('train.txt', 'Trainset', isTrainSet=True)```, where `train.txt` is in the following format:
 ```path_to_jpg_image class_label```